UponTheSky/going-crab/basic-request/README.md

 The body part of a HTTP request is where the data that the client wants to send to the server.
 If a blog user wants to create a blog article, then the browser sends a `POST` request to the blog server with its body containing text data of the article.

 As you notice, `GET` and `Delete` don't need body and in most cases, the server would ignore the content from the body of those requests, even if it is not empty.

+Also note that we have body properties in HTTP responses as well.
+This is the part in which we wrote texts and JSONs in the previous chapter.

 ## Reading from `http.Request`
 It has been a real brief summary of the essential parts of HTTP requests.
 Now, let's write some Go code and read information from external requests.